 First, we discuss your intention for the session and together we create a plan.
 You are encouraged to follow your body's inner knowing and you are welcome and encouraged to change your mind at any time!

 Through sensitive touch, and with your full, embodied choice and voice, I listen and follow the natural unwinding of your body.
 Sessions combine massage and breathing techniques to guide you to access your deepest body wisdom.

 Sometimes, as the body relaxes and awareness opens, buried feelings may emerge.
 In an atmosphere of trust and acceptance, as you learn to move energy through your body, you can experience a wonderful sense of relief, release and reconnection.

 Sessions are client-led and you are never asked to do anything outside of your comfort zone.

 A bodywork session is your opportunity to slow down, to be curious and playful, to be you.
 All of you is welcomed in a safe, private, non-judgmental space.

-* integrative bodywork is available to clients who have attended an initial intake session and both practitioner and client are in embodied consent.
+* integrative bodywork is available to clients after they have attended an initial intake session and both practitioner and client are in embodied consent.